ahelord/nestjs-training/README.md

   or Service/Domain layers.
 Concerns of one layer often conflict with concerns in another, so object-object mapping leads to segregated models, where concerns for each layer can affect only types in that layer.
 - can help transform all DTO to entities and entities to DTO
-- can create CommonModule and store something like mapping registry not related module. see more https://www.martinfowler.com/eaaCatalog/registry.html (A well-known object that other objects can use to find common objects and services.)
+- can create SharedModule and store something like mapping registry not related module. see more https://www.martinfowler.com/eaaCatalog/registry.html (A well-known object that other objects can use to find common objects and services.)
 - store all mappings